 - Poles: 4.

-Here is the Halo 4 tent side by side with two other tents with the same declared capacity but the weight is considerably different.
-Please follow the links in the table to see more, this will help you to make a better choice.
-See also the prices for the three tents; as of the moment of writing this text they are, respectively, $399, 150, 165.
+Here is the Halo 4 tent side by side with the Kelty’s tent which is with the same declared capacity but the weight and height are considerably different.
+The same holds for the poles and price, so please follow the links in the table to see more.
+This might help in making an informed choice.

 COMPARE PACKAGE FEATURES

 Floor size, sq ft (sq m)

 Packed size, in (cm)